oliverh32/jiayuanhuang.github.io/_pages/about.md

 ![](../project1.1.png)<br>

-We proposed a framework to build knowledge graph for power plant to extract knowledge and data from large number of non-structured power plant maintainance report and build knowledge graph based on relation between knowledge entities.
-Our paper gets published on conference ICEBE 2019, and we are awarded as **Best Paper of Conference**.<br>
+We proposed a framework to build knowledge graph for power plant to extract knowledge and data from a large number of non-structured power plant maintainance report and build knowledge graph based on relation between knowledge entities.
+Our paper gets published on conference IEEE ICEBE 2019, and we are awarded as **Best Paper of Conference**.<br>
-Recently, we are doing experiment by applying Bi-LSTM-Lattice model to extract named entity on power plant filed, and exploring its advantages compared with other models.
 <!-- We are still working on it and the results would be concluded in a paper. -->

 **Commonsense Knowledge Graph Complementation with High-order Structures**<br>